 The story from Richard Crespin, CEO of CollaborateUp and Senior Associate at the Center for Strategic and International Studies took us into the Southern African Bush to learn how reluctant, distrustful technology adopters warmed up to and embraced modern collaboration tools to prevent wildlife crime and protect the world’s charismatic megafauna.

 This past year, we have experienced tremendous challenges and hardship.
 Yet, we have also seen remarkable stories of resilience and innovation.
-Our “Stories for Change” initiative helps us learn from our collective experiences and all become better drivers of change.
+Our “Stories of Change” initiative helps us learn from our collective experiences and all become better drivers of change.

 We are inviting our partners, clients, employees and colleagues to answer these questions: What did you face?
 What did you learn?